Support and Therapeutic Service Lead - Permanent, full-time (37.5 hours per week)

 We’re looking for an amazing human who can demonstrate a commitment to deliver this mahi, alongside:

-- Ability to prioritise work effectively, and to manage changing and conflicting demands and expectations.
+- Ability to prioritise work effectively and manage changing and conflicting demands.

 While not essential, it would be beneficial to also be able to demonstrate:

-- Lived experience in one or more of Burnett Foundation’s priority populations (men who have sex with men, people living with HIV, Māori, people from high HIV prevalence countries)
+- Lived experience in one or more of our priority populations (men who have sex with men, people living with HIV, Māori, people from high HIV prevalence countries)

 - Previous experience in HIV prevention work